 Over 66 percent of adult Americans are considered overweight or obese, so it is not surprising to find that weight loss is one of the most popular New Year’s resolutions.
 Setting reasonable goals and staying focused are the two most important factors in sticking with a weight loss program, but each person has their own key to success to shed extra pounds (look at the SMART goals above to really help you with this one!).
 Do not think that the “reality shows” are reality…research shows that if you lose weight slowly (1-2 pounds per week or less), by exercising and eating healthily, you have a much better chance to keep the weight off and make it a permanent change.

 2) Fit in Fitness

 The evidence is in for fitness.
 Regular exercise has been associated with more health benefits than anything else known to man.
 Studies show that it reduces the risk of some cancers, increases longevity, helps achieve and maintain weight loss, enhances mood, lowers blood pressure, and even improves arthritis.
 In short, exercise keeps you healthy and makes you look and feel better.
-Click HERE for a great video on fitness resolutions.
 If you need some external motivation, ask a friend to exercise with you or talk to a fitness professional to help you get started safely.

 3) Eat Healthier